potetm/tire-iron/discussion/source-maps.md

 This is turning into hacks upon hacks.

 ---

+Okay.
+I'm going to commit to providing this whenever their repl env supports it.

+I'll add some steps to initialization to determine if we can cache-bust and install a buster if we can.

+The cost of this is a touch of complexity and a few more network calls on initialization.
+It'll add some goog dependencies to the JS env, but I'm not at all opposed to that.

+The upside is it will accurately detect whether their system will support cache-busting.
+So when/if this the browser repl is fixed, users' repls will suddenly support source maps with no other work required.
+Another upside is that this has absolutely no effect on our ability to refresh code.
+This is a nice-to-have feature that can be easily discarded if their system doesn't support it.

+The reason we have to install a cache-buster in the JS environment is:
+  * We _cannot_ know for sure if we can cache bust unless we try it
+  * Because the browser is async, we can't just try to download, wait for a response, and store some state server-side.
+We would have to come up with some rendezvous scheme, which would invariably break eventually.

 ### TODO
 File a bug to allow browser-env to serve timestamped mappings files.